PrismaticFlower/shaderpatch/assets/shader patch user readme.txt

 ### Installing ###

 Shader Patch should be very simple to get up and running.
-Just run the installer, select where SWBFII is and hit "Install!".
+You can either run the installer or simply copy the contents of this folder into your `GameData` folder.

 The installer does require you to have .NET Framework 4.6 installed but in the majority of cases it already will be.
 If it isn't you can grab it from the link below (as of writing this).